thatmattlove/hyperglass-bird/README.md

 # NOTE
-hyperglass-bird is currently tested with BIRD 1.6.3, and is not yet integrated into [hyperglass](https://github.com/checktheroads/hyperglass).
-BIRD 2.0 integration is currently in progress, after which hyperglass-bird will be integrated with hyperglass.
+hyperglass-bird is not yet integrated into [hyperglass](https://github.com/checktheroads/hyperglass).

+hyperglass-bird supports both BIRD versions 1.6 and 2.0.

 # hyperglass-bird